 How to Help yourself with such Glare?

-Turn off inside light and dim the dashboard light.
-This helps you to look easily on the road without glare.
+- Turn off inside light and dim the dashboard light.
+This helps you to look easy on the road without glare.

 - Anti-Reflective coating on the prescription glasses will help you with dashboard light, street lights and lights from oncoming vehicles.

 - Use lubricating eye drops before you start driving.
 Do not forget to blink while driving.
 People with dry eyes experience maximum glare.

 - Do not aim dashboard air vents towards the face or eyes.